sony/model_optimization/FAQ.md

 Inference on the target platform (e.g. the IMX500) is not affected by this latency.

-## 3. Error parsing model with torch.fx
+## 3. Why am I getting a torch.fx error?

 When quantizing a PyTorch model, MCT's initial step involves converting the model into a graph representation using `torch.fx`.
 However, `torch.fx` comes with certain common limitations, with the primary one being its requirement for the computational graph to remain static.